Q&A: Am I getting an $850 check from the state?

 Q: What if I qualify but I don’t file a tax return?Advertisement

-A: Some people who are eligible for the relief check my not be required to file tax returns, including certain low-income Social Security recipients.
+A: Some people who are eligible for the relief check may not be required to file tax returns, including certain low-income Social Security recipients.

 To become eligible, those people need to file a tax return by Oct.
 31.